ManageIQ/manageiq.org/site/_posts/2021-05-11-manageiq-perf-results.md

 The biggest tables in the vmdb database are related to metric collection.
 The following observations are based on the postgres stats and discussion with development:
 * 24 raw tables, one per hour (metrics_00, metrics_01 … metrics_23)
   * Only the most recent four hours of raw metrics are kept, and every hour, the table with data older than 4 hours is dropped.
-  * For each resource, metrics are collected every 20 seconds.
+  * For each resource, metrics are collected in 20 second intervals.
 Each resource gets one metric row per collection interval, with up to 180 rows collected per hour.
   * For the VMware data provider, collected resources are clusters, hosts and VMs.
   * For the AWS data provider, the collected resources are online instances (not offline or suspended)
   * For the Azure data provider, metrics are not collected unless the Microsoft.Insights resource provider is enabled, which was not the case in our measurements